delarcus/LoRaWAN-COVID-19/README.md

 ## 💻 Technologies and Protocols
 - **LoRaWAN** 📡: For efficient, long-range IoT communication.
 - **Telegram Integration** 💬: For immediate alert notifications.
-- **Data Visualization** 📊: Utilizes IoT dashboards for real-time data presentation.
+- **Data Visualization** 📊: Datacake as the dashboard for real-time data presentation.
 - **IoT Sensors** 🌦️: Specifically designed for CO2, temperature, and humidity measurements.

 ## 💻 Gateway and physical device